cybergalactic/MSS/MSS Quick Reference.md

 # MSS Quick Reference

-The m-files of the MSS (Marine Systems Simulator) toolbox are fully compatible with MATLAB (www.mathworks.com) and the free software GNU Octave (www.octave.org), facilitating broad accessibility and application in marine systems simulation.
+The m-files of the MSS (Marine Systems Simulator) toolbox are compatible with MATLAB (www.mathworks.com) and the free software GNU Octave (www.octave.org), facilitating broad accessibility and application in marine systems simulation.
 To begin using the MSS toolbox, ensure it is installed and properly set up in your MATLAB/Octave environment.
 Copy the directory MSS/... to your computer and "add the path with subfolders" to Matlab/Octave.

 ```matlab
 >> mssHelp            % List MSS commands